 Each of the activity type categories is divided into more specific transaction types, often called otypes.
 For example, a payment could be a direct deposit, a cashier's check, or a cash load, among others.

-A transaction type consists of one to four characters and may contain letters or numbers.
-Transaction types are case sensitive, so in the payment activity category,
+An otype consists of one to four characters, can contain letters or numbers, and is case sensitive.
+For example, in the adjustment activity category,

 DC is a Discover chargeback whereas

 dc is a direct-load reversal.